SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/ediscovery.md

 If your organization requires that retention settings be applied to messages of employees who are no longer in the organization or if you may need to retain an ex-employee's mailbox for an ongoing or future eDiscovery search, do not disable or remove the mailbox.
 You can take the following steps to ensure the mailbox can't be accessed and no new messages are delivered to it.

-1. Disable the Active Directory user account using **Active Directory Users &amp; Computers** or other Active Directory or account provisioning tools or scripts.
+1. Disable the Active Directory user account using **Active Directory Users & Computers** or other Active Directory or account provisioning tools or scripts.
 This prevents mailbox logon using the associated user account.

     **Important**: Users with Full Access mailbox permission will still be able to access the mailbox.
 To prevent access by others, you must remove their Full Access permission from the mailbox.
 For information about how to remove Full Access mailbox permissions on a mailbox, see [Manage permissions for recipients](../../recipients/mailbox-permissions.md).